pinobatch/holy-mapperel/README.md

 But the Warners probably wouldn't like that.
-A label in Warner Music Group publishes the Dio album after which *Holy Diver* was named, and a unit of Time Warner publishes comics starring Batman.
+A label in Warner Music Group publishes the Dio album after which *Holy Diver* was named, and DC Comics (a unit of Time Warner) publishes comics starring Batman.
 In 2010, Time Warner forced NIS America to remove Batman from the title of the PSP game now known as *What Did I Do To Deserve This, My Lord?*.
 So instead, I'm avoiding references to either Warner company's works in the title.

 Building
 --------